 Shared hosting companies usually do no provide in-depth WordPress technical support.
 If your hosting provider is unable to help you, you should seek third-party help from a reliable WordPress expert.

 You can also let us fix the 500 server error for you.
-Know about our WordPress troubleshooting services.

 A 500 internal server error can be really frustrating since you cannot login to your WordPress dashboard to troubleshoot the problem.
 However, as discussed on this page, there are multiple solutions possible to fix this nagging but manageable WordPress error.